-This page gives quicker access to George Karatheodoris’ theory by listing excerpts from various volumes wherein he noted commentaries/conclusions/summaries/philosophical insights.
+This page gives quick access to George Karatheodoris’ theory by listing a collection of excerpts, from various notebooks, listing commentaries/conclusions/summaries/insights.

 Excerpts from: An Algebraic Approach to Gauge Gravity

 Relationship between noncommutativity and gravity.
 Szabo et.al. have written a nice paper discussing the fact that Noncommutative u(1) gauge theory contains teleparallel gravity.
 Ref. + 01050492v2 25 May 2001.
 This is quite an old paper but it may be helpful for my concept of gauge gravity.In-My-Conception-for-2-7-2012